 The U.S. Bureau of Labor Statistics states the average annual salary for advanced practice nurses is $160,270.
 The average salary is $107,640 for certified nurse anesthetists, nurse practitioners, family nurse practitioners, certified nurse midwives, and clinical nurse specialists.

-Want the Highest Salary Nurse Anesthetists Can Make?
+Want the Highest Salary RN Anesthetists Can Make?

 If you’re interested in which nursing professions make the most money.
 Here are a few salary details from the U.S. Bureau of Labor Statistics: